FRBNY-DSGE/DSGE.jl/docs/src/forecast.md

 are a datastructure in which large arrays are distributed over several processes, reducing the memory load on any single process.
-This is important for full-distribution forecasts because we perform filtering and smoothing, forecasting, and computing shock decompositions over a large number of draws, which is very memory-intensive.
-Draws are distributed in `prepare_forecast_inputs`, and remain distributed throughout the forecast step, including while saving forecast outputs to file.
+This is important for full-distribution forecasts because we perform filtering and smoothing, forecasting, computing shock decompositions, and computing IRFs over a large number of draws, which is very memory-intensive.
+Draws are distributed in `prepare_systems`, and remain distributed throughout the forecast step, including while saving forecast outputs to file.

 The keyword argument `procs` to `forecast_one` and other forecast-step functions